padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 ## Detect land clearing

+Land clearing and regrowth for the first 5 years (2015-2019) is presented here.
+However, you are required to analyse the whole 9 years (2015-2023) to the complete assessment.

+### The 2015-2019 Analysis

 We would use mean and standard deviation to detect pixels that were cleared.
 Before this, let's combine the deltaNDVI images into one collection.

 ```JavaScript
 //collection of deltaNDVI images